iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 {% include audio.liquid path="assets/img/2026-04-27-neural-audio-codecs/nightmare-fuel-20lufs.wav" controls=true class="audio-sample" %}

-We’ll have a look at why audio is harder to model than text and how we can make it easier with _neural audio codecs_, the de-facto standard way of getting audio into and out of LLMs.
+We'll see how to make much better audio models using neural audio codecs, the de-facto standard way of getting audio into and out of LLMs.
 With a codec, we can turn audio into larger discrete _tokens_, train models to predict continuations for these tokens, and then decode those back into audio: see animation above.

 We’ll start from the basics and build up all the way to Mimi, a modern neural audio codec originally developed for Moshi <d-cite key="DBLP:journals/corr/abs-2410-00037" /> and later adopted by others for their models, notably Sesame’s CSM <d-cite key="sesame_uncanny_valley_voice" />.